anusii/podnotes/exercises/Ex3_ShareNote.md

 ![Select permissions](../assets/images/select_permissions.png)

-Click `Add permission` to grant the recipient this access to your note file.
+Click `Add permission` to **confirm** that you are granting the recipient this access to your note file.

 ![Read granted](../assets/images/read_granted.png)